sukeesh/Jarvis/doc/PLUGINS.md

 Special behaviour:

-* If a plugin is incompabible because of missing native binary (and because of natives only), an notification shall be printed.
+* If a plugin is incompatible because of missing native binary (and because of natives only), an notification shall be printed.
 * If network=True is required, you won't need to try-catch requests.ConnectionError - this error is auto-cached with connection-error